 Performing in a Pandemic: The Resilience and Leadership of Canadian AthletesPosted on October 4, 2020

 This article is the first in a special series that explores how Canadian sport leaders are adapting and innovating to safeguard the well-being of athletes preparing for the Tokyo Olympic and Paralympic Games and other major games during a global pandemic.
-In this feature, athletes, team leaders, and top medical experts talk about the extraordinary challenges of training during lockdown, learning to cope with isolation, and the surprising silver linings that may actually improve Canada’s chances for international success in 2021.
+Read the second article here.

 Following the previously unthinkable decision by the International Olympic Committee (IOC) and the Host Organizing Committee to postpone the Tokyo 2020 Olympic and Paralympic Summer Games, Chef de Mission for Team Canada at the 2020 Olympic Games, Marnie McBean, penned an open letter to Canadian high performance athletes.
 While acknowledging the devastation and disappointment, she encouraged them to do what they have always done: “… figure things out and thrive.”